Tatyana McFadden: Competition

 McFadden began racing at the age of eight.
 Competing in the 2004 Summer Paralympics in Athens, Greece, she won a silver medal in the women's 100 metres – T54 event; a bronze medal in the women's 200 metres – T54 event; finished fifth in the women's 400 metres – T54 event; and went out in the first round of the women's 800 metres – T54 event.
-She also competed at the 2008 Summer Paralympics in Beijing, China, where she won a silver medal in the women's 200 metres – T54 event; a silver medal in the women's 400 metres – T54 event; a silver medal in the women's 800 metres – T54 event; a bronze medal in the women's 4 x 100 metre relay – T53-54 event; and finished sixth in the women's 100 metres – T54 event.
+She also competed at the 2008 Summer Paralympics in Beijing, China, where she won a silver medal in the women's 200 metres – T54 event; a silver medal in the women's 400 metres – T54 event; a silver medal in the women's 800 metres – T54 event; a bronze medal in the women's 4 × 100 metre relay – T53–54 event; and finished sixth in the women's 100 metres – T54 event.

 Until 2009, McFadden specialized in shorter distance sprints.
 She entered the Chicago Marathon in 2009 as a lark.
 Unexpectedly, she won, finishing so soon that her mother didn't have her camera ready to record the victory.
 That was the first of a series of marathon victories for her, including New York City in 2010, Chicago in 2011, London in 2011, and Boston and New York in 2015.

 McFadden's coach at the University of Illinois is Adam Bleakney, himself a veteran wheelchair racer.

 Tatyana and her sister Hannah competed in the same Paralympic final (100m – T54 in London 2012).

 McFadden became the first athlete to win six gold medals at a championships during the 2013 IPC Athletics World Championships in Lyon.
 She claimed gold in every event from the 100 meters through to the 5,000 meters.
 McFadden also won the Boston, Chicago, London, and New York marathons in 2013.
 This made her the first person – non-disabled or otherwise – to win the four major marathons in the same year.
 She also set a new course record for the Chicago Marathon (1 hour, 42 minutes, 35 seconds).

 McFadden began 2014 by returning to the country of her birth, Russia, to compete in the Winter Paralympic Games in Sochi.
 After winning silver medal in the 1 km Sprint sitting cross-country skiing event; McFadden claimed she was "fulfilled" after winning the medal in front of all of her family including her biological mother.
 McFadden finished in 5th place in the Women's 12 km.
 Just over a month after Sochi, McFadden returned to wheelchair racing at the London Marathon, where she successfully defended her title in a new course record time.

 In 2015 McFadden won the NYC marathon, and broke its women's course record by seven minutes and 20 seconds (her time was 1 hour, 43 minutes and four seconds).

-On October 8, 2017, McFadden won the Bank of America Chicago Marathon.

-On April 16, 2018, McFadden won the 122nd Boston Marathon.

-On October 10, 2021, McFadden won the Bank of America Chicago Marathon.